ivanolmo/FSND-capstone/baseball_agency/API_Doc.md

 bar in your browser.
 Use that bearer token to access the API endpoints.

 ## Requests
-The Baseball Agency API endpoints are accessed using HTTP requests.
+The Baseball Agency API endpoints are accessed using HTTP requests and JSON request bodies.
 Each endpoint uses the appropriate HTTP verb for the action it performs.
 This API utilizes the `GET`, `POST`, `PATCH`, and `DELETE` methods.
 The most convenient method of accessing this API is using the Postman tool, however, the `curl` tool is also an option.

 **Method/Action**
 ```